 - Some reviewers say they’re not as comfortable when standing for a long time

 Tommy Hilfiger knows a thing or two about fashion, and there’s no reason why a pair of boat shoes designed for chilling out on a summer day shouldn’t look good, too.
-And that’s only one reason why to like TH’s Bowman Boat Shoe.
+That’s one of many reasons to like TH’s Bowman Boat Shoe.

-The Bowman comes in a vast array of colors and designs that enable it to pair with all kinds of hip casual clothes, whether it’s polo shirts, oxfords, chinos, what have you.
-They’re also made from 100% leather and have a rubber sole – just what you’d expect from a boat shoe.
-And they’re lightweight, which we think you’ll like, as well.
+The Bowman comes in a vast array of colors and designs that enable it to pair with all kinds of hip casual clothes, whether it’s polo shirts, oxfords, chinos, or what have you.
+They’re also made from 100% leather and have a rubber sole – just what you’d expect from a boat shoe – and they’re lightweight, which we think you’ll like, as well.